Secondary Curriculum at Pond Meadow

 The Pond Meadow secondary curriculum framework is designed to foster student’s confidence, independence and love of learning.

 Encouraging all students to reach their full potential and best prepare them for the next stage is at the centre of our teaching.
 The curriculum is designed to support students to generalise their academic skills across a wider environment while encouraging the further development of independence and life skills through a range of motivating, functional learning experiences.

 The secondary curriculum is based on aspects of the national curriculum and focuses on the development of functional skills, independence and life skills through a range of core and foundation subject areas.
 The curriculum is centred around the ASDAN Life Skills Challenge program where students access individual topics and challenges in their specialised ‘skills group’.
-This allows us to personalise the learning pathway of each student, ensuring that our aspirations are motivating and challenging for each individual and support them to gain skills in line with our aspirations.
+This allows us to personalise the learning pathway of each student, ensuring that learning activites are motivating and challenging for each individual and support them to gain skills in line with our aspirations.